-An international team of scientists is investigating how animals are responding to reduced levels of human activity during the Covid-19 pandemic.
+An international team of scientists is investigating how animals are responding to reduced levels of human activity during the COVID-19 pandemic.

 In an article published in Nature Ecology & Evolution on June 22, 2020, the leaders of a new global initiative explain how research during this devastating health crisis can inspire innovative strategies for sharing space on this increasingly crowded planet, with benefits for both wildlife and humans.

-Many countries around the world went into lockdown to control the spread of Covid-19.
+Many countries around the world went into lockdown to control the spread of COVID-19.
 Brought about by the most tragic circumstances, this period of unusually reduced human mobility, which the article’s authors coined “anthropause,” can provide invaluable insights into human–wildlife interactions.

 There have been countless posts on social media over the past few months reporting unusual wildlife encounters.
-Anecdotal observations, especially from metropolitan areas, suggest that nature has responded to lockdown.
+Anecdotal observations, especially from metropolitan areas, suggest that nature has responded to the lockdown.
 There not only seem to be more animals than usual, but there are also some surprising visitors: pumas have been spotted prowling the streets of downtown Santiago, Chile, and dolphins recently showed up in untypically calm waters in the harbor of Trieste, Italy.

 New challenges for some species

 For other species, the pandemic may have created new challenges.
-For example, some urban-dwelling animals, like gulls, rats or monkeys, may struggle to make ends meet without access to human food.
+For example, some urban-dwelling animals, like gulls, rats, or monkeys, may struggle to make ends meet without access to human food.
 In more remote areas, reduced human presence may potentially put endangered species, such as rhinos or raptors, at increased risk of poaching or persecution.
-The authors emphasise that society’s priority must be to tackle the immense human tragedy and hardship caused by Covid-19.
+The authors emphasize that society’s priority must be to tackle the immense human tragedy and hardship caused by COVID-19.
 But, they argue that we cannot afford to miss the opportunity to chart, for the first time on a truly global scale, the extent to which modern human mobility affects wildlife.